webextensions/copy-files-from-to/README.md

                 //     Note: When it is set as a string, it would be used for all modes.
 When it is set as an object, it can be
                 //           configured differently for different modes
                 "to": "example-index.html"
             },

+            // Using "from" as an array
+            {
+                // from (required parameter)
+                //     Data type: array
+                //     Note: When it is set as an array, it describes an array of glob patterns and settings
+                //           Any strings in the array are used as glob patterns.
+                //           Any objects are used as fast-glob options: (See https://www.npmjs.com/package/fast-glob) "from": [
+                    // Copy all files from the public folder "public/**/*",
+                    // A "!" at the beginning of the pattern will ignore any files matching that pattern
+                    // This ignores all files in the public/tmp folder "!public/tmp/**/*",
+                    // Any objects in the array will be collected together to pass to fast-glob as options
+                    // This will copy any files starting with a .*
+                    // This will not copy symlinked folders { dot: true, followSymlinkedDirectories: false }
+                ],
+                // to (required parameter)
+                //     Data type: string
+                //     Summary: This instruction set would write all the files found with the glob patterns and settings
+                //     to this folder.
+                //     Note: When using glob patterns for the "from" value the target "to" path needs to be a folder "to": "build/"
+            },

             // Using "from" and "to", both, as objects (and use string based mode entries)